amitni1/Catastrophic-Forgetting-Reproduction/Docs/EWC_VALIDATION.md

 ## 12. Known Limitations

-- The diagonal empirical Fisher (estimated per-sample over training data) is a simplification of the full Fisher.
+- The diagonal true Fisher (estimated per-sample, with labels sampled from the model's own distribution) is a simplification of the full Fisher.
 It is sufficient for the Permuted MNIST benchmark.
 - The penalty grows as O(T) per gradient step (one Fisher + anchor stored per task).
 For very large T, an online EWC variant should be considered.
 - Figure 2C trains two fully independent model pairs and does not share weights or Fisher data with the Figure 2A/2B experiment.
 It also does not use `LAMBDA`; the overlap analysis is purely mechanistic.
 - The 10k validation split used for SGD+dropout early stopping is held out from training for all models, so it does not contaminate test accuracy measurements.